Former wrestlers sue Ohio State University, saying school ignored abuse by Dr. Strauss

 A spokesman for Jordan did not immediately respond to a request for comment on Tuesday.

-Estey said his team had already been contacted by other athletes looking to be added to the complaint, and though the damages were currently unspecified, he expected any award would be large.
+Estey said that his team had already been contacted by other athletes looking to be added to the complaint and that although damages are currently unspecified, he expected any award would be large.